Manhunt underway after bombs sent to Democrats, Trump critics

 Other officials said the devices contained in the envelopes were all similar to the one found in the mailbox of the Soros home and later detonated by police.
 At least one bomb was packed with shards of glass, one federal source said.

-Reporting by Makini Brice, Jonathan Allen and Brendan O'Brien; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Writing by Susan Heavey and Daniel Trotta; Editing by Mark Heinrich and Jeffrey Benkoe
+Reporting by Makini Brice, Jonathan Allen and Brendan O'Brien; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Writing by Susan Heavey and Daniel Trotta; Editing by Lisa Shumaker and Jeffrey Benkoe